Multiple Currencies Examples

 -

 Get the base currency.
-You can search for the base currency or get the base currency from the accounting book record.
+You can search for the base currency or get it from the accounting book record.
 See Find the Base Currency and Base Currency from Accounting Book Record.

 -

 Perform the conversion.
-Get the transaction-specific conversion rate from the accounting book record or convert using the nlapiExchangeRate API.
+Get the transaction-specific conversion rate from the accounting book record or use the nlapiExchangeRate API.
 See Transaction-Specific Exchange Rates or Convert Currencies with SuiteScript.

 Related Topics